dladd/pyFormex/sphinx/faq.rst

 #. **Automatically execute your own scripts on startup**

-   If you create your own pugin menus for |pyformex|, you cannot autoload them like the regular plugin menus from the distribution, because they are not in the plugin directory of the installation.
+   If you create your own pugin menus for pyFormex, you cannot autoload them like the regular plugin menus from the distribution, because they are not in the plugin directory of the installation.
 Do not be tempted to put your own files under the